University of Minnesota Campus Shuttle: System description

-The system started running hybrid-electric buses in 2008.
+The system began running hybrid-electric buses in 2008.
 As of 2010, the system's fleet is primarily composed of hybrid buses.
-The system also uses a handful of Van Hool European-styled BRT buses leased from the corporation as to not violate the Surface Transportation Assistance Act, which requires transit vehicles to be built in the United States.
+The system also uses a handful of Van Hool European-styled BRT buses leased from the corporation as to not violate the Buy America Act, which requires transit vehicles to be built in the United States.

 During the school year on regular weekdays, the shuttles operate with schedule-less service as often as every five minutes.
 In 2008, the system carried 3.55 million riders.
 Despite the fact that the shuttle service is free, it is comparatively inexpensive to operate: with an operating cost of $4.55 million in 2008, the operating subsidy was only $1.28 per passenger.
 For comparison, Metro Transit's busy Metro Blue Line required a subsidy of $1.44 that year, and that was with many riders paying $1.75 or more for a ride.

 In 2010, Parking and Transportation Services received the annual Transit System of the Year award from the Minnesota Public Transit Association.